 I always make sure I have insurance for my travels.
 Currently I use For Insurance I use Safety Wing which is perfect for digital nomads and travel bloggers.
 They are used to working with location independent folks.

 Another good platform for Travel Bloggers is Get Blogged to find collaborations and brands to work with.
 This is a good place to find projects even when your blog is new or not as established as veteran blogs.
+There are others that are less well know such as Social Publi which is specific to Spain.

 Earning my stripes as a Travel Blogger